-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 • 30-day money back guarantee

 It happens at red lights, in the bathroom, even in the middle of a conversation with a friend.
-Your phone comes out and the feed scrolls by.
-The time goes, and you have nothing to show for it.
+Your phone comes out, and the feed scrolls by.
+Your time flies, and you have nothing to show for it.

-You've told yourself you'll cut down, and you meant it.
-Maybe you've already tried.
+You've told yourself you'll cut down, and YOU MEANT IT.

 Each time, the same shape: a burst of control, followed by a slow slide back.
 Then you pretend like you never actually tried.